-Giv’at HaTitora is the most important nature, landscape, and heritage site in the area of the city of Modi’in.
+Giv’at HaTitora is the most important nature, landscape, and heritage site in Modi’in.
 Its territory on the city’s northeastern border covers about 600 dunams and rises 315 meters above sea level.

 The hill played a central role in the history of the region Modiin because there was a rural settlement continuously since the Chalcolithic period about 6,000 years ago and until 1948, with the establishment of the state.

 This hill gained importance since it was near two main roads.
 Both these roads connected the coastal plain and Jerusalem.
 Here is the map of these roads.

 After completing all basics, I want to take you along track #3 (in the table above), and we will start with the flower path near Holmes Place.

 On the corner of Klil Hahoresh and Emek Dotan Streets, you can see the beginning of the green track.
 It is the flower path.

 Along this trail, you can find cyclamens, anemones, fennel, Chrysanthemums, Buttercups, Origanum syriacum, and more.

 There are also signs with information about the plants.

 There are few springs in the Modi’in area.
 Thus rainwater storage systems were developed.
 On Giv’at HaTitora about 120 cisterns were found so far.
 Therefore walk only on the trails and visit only during daylight.

 As you can see from the following photo, there are still active archeological excavations on this hill.